I've helped scores of businesses thrive and succeed by turning the art of positioning into an achievable process.

 Here, the director quickly has to orient the audience to understand where you are and what’s happening in order to properly immerse you into the story.

-In essence, April said that “positioning defines how your offering is the best in the world at providing some value that a well-defined set of customers cares a lot about.”
+Positioning defines how your offering is the best in the world at providing some value that a well-defined set of customers cares a lot about.

 Positioning is made up of many different things.
 It defines questions like: